 Public Meetings Frequency Remarks Technical Advisory Committee Generally first Wednesday of every month, as needed.
 Minimum of four meetings per year.
-Administrative amendments to the TIP and other items not specifically requiring public Transportation Planning Policy Board Generally third Wednesday of every month, as needed.
-Minimum of four meetings per year. involvement are presented and discussed at TAC and TPPB meetings.
+Administrative amendments to the TIP and other items not specifically requiring public involvement are presented and discussed at TAC and TPPB meetings.